Hackers Display Their Boldness by Hitting D.C. Police With Ransomware

-Such an attack underscores the new level of fearlessness that hackers have discovered during the pandemic.
-The cybercriminals are now targeting the people who are supposed to stop them.
-If president Biden still intends to ‘send a message,’ now is the time.
+Such an attack underscores the new fearlessness that hackers discovered during the pandemic.
+Cybercriminals are now targeting the people who are supposed to stop them.
+If President Biden still intends to ‘send a message,’ now is the time.

 The Metropolitan Police Department of Washington D.C.
 Falls Victim to Hackers

-Those who protect and serve the nation’s capital are having a hard time protecting themselves.
+Those who protect and serve the nation’s capital struggle to protect themselves.
 The Metropolitan Police Department of Washington D.C. was recently attacked by the ransomware group Babuk.

-The hackers claim to have stolen 250GB of sensitive data from the police force.
+The hackers claim to have stolen 250GB of sensitive data from the police.
 The ransomware gang alleges to have information on police informants, local gang activity, disciplinary files of police officers, and possibly data on the agency’s response to the capital riots on January 6th.

 The ransomware gang posted screenshots of files on their dark web ‘leak site.’

-The screenshots of files came with an ominous message from the Babuk gang:
+The screenshots of the files came with an ominous message from the Babuk gang:

 We have downloaded a sufficient amount of information from your internal networks, and we advise you to contact us as soon as possible, to prevent leakage, if no response is received within 3 days, we will start to contact gangs in order to drain the informants, we will continue to attack the state sector of the usa, fbi csa, we find 0 day before you, even larger attacks await you soon..

-It’s not clear how much money Babuk is asking for or whether or not the MPD intends to pay.
+It’s unclear how much money Babuk is asking for or whether or not the MPD intends to pay.
 One spokesperson for the department told Gizmodo that they had contacted the FBI.

 What Is the Babuk Ransomware Gang?

 Babuk, also known as ‘Babuk Locker’ and ‘Vasa Locker,’ is a relatively new ransomware gang discovered in 2021, but that doesn’t mean they haven’t already made an impact.
-According to McAfee, the gang has already ‘impacted at least five big enterprises.‘ One of those enterprises has already paid an $85,000 ransom.
+McAfee said the gang has already ‘impacted at least five big enterprises.‘ One of those enterprises has already paid an $85,000 ransom.

 Experts have described Babuk’s coding as ‘amateurish‘ and ‘mediocre.‘ Some say that their communication resembles another ransomware group DarkSide and that the two could be part of the same family.